Resurrection as the Confrontation and Defeat of Antisemitism and the Antichrist

 Peter Thiel, arguably the key ideologue among the cohort of oligarchs surrounding Trump (including his fellow South African, Elon Musk), writes, “I no longer believe that freedom and democracy are compatible.”[2]
 He remains committed to the “Christian faith” but stands “against confiscatory taxes, totalitarian collectives, and the ideology of the inevitability of the death of every individual.”
 Thiel hopes to use technology, so-called “transhumanism,” to escape death.
 He plans to create a new order with its own currency, its own social order, and its own interplanetary colonies and is taking active steps to bring this about.
 He has not only funded Vance but Curtis Yarvin, the architect of “neocameralism,” advocating replacing “democracy with corporate governance, citizens with customers, democratic deliberation with algorithmic optimization.”
 His RAGE doctrine aims to “Retire All Government Employees”—and Musk’s DOGE (Trump’s Department of Government Efficiency) began systematically purging civil servants following this blueprint.[3]

 Mike Brock lists the various means Thiel is deploying, but key to the death of Alex and Renee are his plans for ICE.
 As Brock notes, “Palantir’s ICE integration means deportation agents use Thiel’s surveillance software for mass raids—over $248 million in documented contracts since 2011, including systems that track Americans’ movements, associations, and communications.
 This isn’t law enforcement technology but population management infrastructure that makes democratic resistance impossible by eliminating the privacy necessary for organizing collective action.”[4]
 In Thiel’s overt deployment of scapegoating, some must die that a few (himself) will be saved.
 In one interview, when asked whether humanity should continue, he was unclear if this was his goal.[5]
-The overt weaponizing of the power he finds exposed in Christianity (through the work of René Girard), recognizes the evil power exposed by the crucified, and seeks to manipulate it for his personal enrichment and self-aggrandizement.
+The overt weaponizing of the power he finds exposed in Christianity (through the work of René Girard), uses the evil power exposed by the crucified, and seeks to manipulate it for his personal enrichment and self-aggrandizement.

 The Exposure of the Lie of Evil